FragMAX/fragmax.github.io/pandda.md

 Refinement = DIMPLE

 Output:
 All results from the combination autoPROC processed and DIMPLE refined will be used.
 If the a given dataset failied to be analysed by this combination, two options are possible:

-1. If complete results = YES: FragPLEX method will be triggered, looking for results availables from other method combinations.
+1. If complete results = YES: FragPLEX method will be triggered, l ooking for results availables from other method combinations.
 2. If complete results = NO: Missing datasets will be ignored.
 ```